 {{ temp_result|add:var3 }}

-This method adds one line of code, but its intention is clear, which is very suitable for handling concatenation or summation of any number of variables, and avoids potential syntax confusion.
+This method, although it adds one line of code, is clear in intent, very suitable for handling concatenation or summation of any number of variables, and avoids potential syntax confusion.

-The template engine of AnQi CMS supports complex expression parsing, which means you can include another filter or expression within a filter parameter.
-Therefore, we can achieve nestingaddFilter to perform multi-variable operations:
+The AnQi CMS template engine supports complex expression parsing, which means you can include another filter or expression in the parameters of a filter.
+Therefore, we can use nestedaddA filter is used to perform multivariate operations:

 {{ var1|add:(var2|add:var3) }}